MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 6. Referenced transactions exist and are finalized.
 7. Type-specific rules for deposits, minting, withdrawals, membership, and custodian operations hold.

-Ordinary input signatures are verified together through an Edwards25519 batch-verification equation.
-Version 5 also supports a compact aggregate signature across selected input keys.
-These optimizations concern authorization inside one transaction; they are separate from v0.19's batching of many transactions inside one snapshot.
+Transaction authorization can use per-input signature maps or a compact aggregate signature across selected input keys.
+Ordinary signatures in a transaction are checked together through an Edwards25519 batch-verification equation.
+These mechanisms reduce authorization overhead inside one transaction, while snapshot batching amortizes consensus overhead across many transactions.

 Input, deposit, mint, and ghost-key locks prevent conflicting candidates from advancing concurrently.
 Raw validated transactions may be durably stored before finality, but new spendable UTXOs and the transaction-to-snapshot finalization record are created only when the snapshot is committed.